heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript-using-deferred-custom-action.md

 - Install Exec Sequence: `After CA_PopulateCustomActionData`
 - Install Exec Condition: `NOT REMOVE`

-Below are the InstallScript that I used to associate with my deferred custom action above in my `Setup.rul`.
+Below are the InstallScript that I used to associate with my deferred custom action above:

 ```cs
 #include "ifx.h"